Explore biotin depression or deficiency and the vitamin’s relationship with yeast infection and health today. Read on to find out more.

-Like others in the B vitamin family, biotin helps support adrenal function, help calm and maintain a healthy nervous system.
+Like others in the B vitamin family, biotin helps support adrenal function and calm and maintain a healthy nervous system.

 This vitamin dynamo is the gatekeeper for vital metabolic functions.
-Additionally, it also helps address high blood glucose levels in people with type 2 diabetes.
+Additionally, it helps address high blood glucose levels in people with type 2 diabetes.

-This is actually good news for us humans since bacteria living in the intestines create biotin and share it with the host organisms.
-Fortunately, many foods contain biotin, including liver, cauliflower, carrots, soy products and just about any product containing yeast.
+This is actually good news for us humans, since bacteria living in the intestines create biotin and share it with the host organisms.
+Fortunately, many foods contain biotin, including liver, cauliflower, carrots, soy products, and just about any product containing yeast.

 Causes of Biotin Deficiency

 However, there are a few circumstances that can lead to biotin deficiency issues.
 One of the most intriguing causes is eating raw egg whites on a regular basis.

 The Linus Pauling Institute states that raw egg whites contain a protein called avidin.
 This protein is notarized during cooking, which makes cooked egg products safe.

-Other triggers include use of anti-seizure medications and oral antibiotics.
-Both of these medications can kill intestinal bacteria, which has can lead to biotin deficiency.
+Other triggers include the use of anti-seizure medications and oral antibiotics.
+Both of these medications can kill intestinal bacteria, which can lead to biotin deficiency.